Spending too much time stitching together creative reports in Ads Manager? Try Bïrch free for 14 days.

 You open Ads Manager to review how your creatives are performing, but the results you're looking for are spread across multiple campaigns.
 So you jump between campaign reports, apply filters, and export data just to compare how the same creative performed across tests.

 This is a structural issue many teams face.
 Because Meta Ads Manager reports performance at the campaign level, creative results are siloed.
-When it’s time to analyze, you’re manually piecing together data across multiple campaigns—ultimately slowing down creative testing.
+When it's time to analyze, you're manually piecing together data across multiple campaigns—ultimately slowing down creative testing.
+Here's where that breaks down, and what Bïrch does differently.

 Where Meta Ads Manager falls short for creative performance analysis